 Training for the trail

-Training for high-level trail runners is a year-round affair, and athletes will often cross train with other cardio-intensive sports like ski mountaineering, Nordic skiing to keep up their cardio, stay fresh mentally, and hopefully save some strain on their legs.
+Training for high-level trail runners is a year-round affair, and athletes will often cross train with other cardio-intensive sports like ski mountaineering or Nordic skiing to keep up their cardio, stay fresh mentally, and hopefully save some strain on their legs.

-The fall race season typically gets underway with a bang in September and October, and features desert events into November, like the Moab Marathon—slated for Nov.
+The fall race season typically gets underway with a bang in September and October, and features desert events into November, like the Moab Marathon — slated for Nov.
 5 and 6 this year.
-Then when the snow clears in the spring, athletes will gear up for races in the desert and at lower elevations in April and May before school lets out.
+When the snow clears in the spring, athletes will gear up for races in the desert and at lower elevations in April and May.

-This year, Western’s athletes will compete in officially sanctioned summer races for the first time—part of a new sponsorship deal with Adidas Terrex.
-“We’re keeping these races super optional because it’s not NCAA and we don’t want people to get burnt out—we want people to love running,” says Herman.
+This year, Western’s athletes competed in officially sanctioned summer races for the first time—part of a new sponsorship deal with Adidas Terrex.
+“We’re keeping these races super optional because it’s not NCAA and we don’t want people to get burnt out — we want people to love running,” says Herman.

 Managing physical stress loads and preventing injury is constantly top of mind for trail runners.
-That’s where strength training comes in—allowing athletes to build up their bodies to survive the wear and tear of rigorous training and racing.
+That’s where strength training comes in — enabling athletes to build up their bodies to survive the wear and tear of rigorous training and racing.

 Over this last winter, Benney battled a stress response in her tibia that sprung up as a result of high training impact.
 “I struggled with my nutrition, and I really learned from my stress response that I needed to incorporate a better diet,” she adds.

-Before training and racing, the team also utilizes what are called “dynamic movements”—well-known favorites like high knees and flutter kicks—“stuff to get the joints ready for the impact,” says Breezley.
+Before training and racing, the team also utilizes what are called “dynamic movements” — staples like high knees and flutter kicks — “stuff to get the joints ready for the impact,” notes Breezley.

 During long races, athletes have to be able to consume calories on the trail.
-So, during their lengthier training runs, the team will practice eating—training the body to ingest food while its hard at work.
-Energy gels—essentially a quick shot of sugary apple sauce, are a trail staple.
+So, during their lengthier training runs, the team will practice eating — training the body to ingest food while its hard at work.
+Energy gels — essentially a quick shot of sugary apple sauce, are a go-to.

-Coach Herman, for her part, is sponsored by a Canadian maple syrup company—UnTapped.
+Coach Herman is sponsored by a Canadian maple syrup company, UnTapped.
 “Their gels are literally pure maple syrup, and for [a race last year] I was fueled pretty much the entire time on pure maple syrup,” says Herman.